Dear Courtney Simms Burnette,

 I hope you understand.

-Oh, and fourth, you know that picture of you and your husband on the cruise?
+P.S.
+By the way, you know that picture of you and your husband on the cruise?
 I have that exact same sundress.